 When it first launched in May 2018, Visible made a big mark on the carrier space since $40/month for unlimited everything on Verizon sounds too good to be true.
 One of the few drawbacks to the service is that Visible only works with a small selection of Android phones, but that doesn't mean it's impossible to be an Android user and get the most out of what the carrier has to offer.
 Here are our favorite Android phones that work with Visible, including the Google Pixel 3a!

 - Best Battery Life: Moto G7 Power

-When we look back at 2019, one phone that'll stand out as one of the year's biggest highlights is the Pixel 3a.
-This is the first mid-range phone Google's ever released under its Pixel brand, and the end result is one heck of an Android phone.
+Looking back at 2019, one phone that stands out as one of the year's top highlights is the Pixel 3a.
+It's the first mid-range phone Google's ever released under its Pixel brand, and the end result is one heck of an Android phone.

 Outside of the camera, the Pixel 3a also benefits from a solid AMOLED display, reliable performance, and a 3.5mm headphone jack — something that's become a rarity on most phones in 2019.
 We also love the inclusion of NFC for Google Pay and the snappy rear fingerprint sensor — both of which help to make up for the lack of wireless charging.

 Lastly, since this is a Pixel phone, the 3a is first-in-line for software updates and security patches as they're released.
 It's already running Android 10 and will keep getting updates through May 2022.